thermoworks/openssl-nodejs-promise/README.md

 # openssl-nodejs-promise

+Fork of the most excellent [openssl-nodejs](https://github.com/codevibess/openssl-nodejs)
+#
-Fork of the very excellent [openssl-nodejs](https://github.com/codevibess/openssl-nodejs) `openssl-node-js-promise` is a package which gives you a possibility to run every [OpenSSL](https://www.openssl.org/) command in [Node.js](https://nodejs.org/en/) in a handy way.
-Moreover, parameters like -in, -keyin, -config and etc can be replaced by a raw data ([Buffor](https://nodejs.org/dist/latest-v10.x/docs/api/buffer.html)).
+`openssl-node-js-promise` is a package which gives you a possibility to run every [OpenSSL](https://www.openssl.org/) command in [Node.js](https://nodejs.org/en/) in a handy way.
+Moreover, parameters like -in, -keyin, -config and etc can be replaced by a raw data ([Buffer](https://nodejs.org/dist/latest-v10.x/docs/api/buffer.html)).

 # Installation &amp; Usage